How the fortunes of Essar’s Stanlow Oil Refinery are changing

 Catch a flight from Manchester Airport, a train from Liverpool Lime Street station, fill up your car in the Lake District or anywhere else in north-west England, and it’s likely the fuel will have come from Essar’s Stanlow Refinery.

-To the south of the Mersey Estuary near Liverpool, the former Shell refinery – one of the largest in the UK – produces 16% of the UK’s road transport fuels, including 3 billion liters of petrol, 4.4 billion liters of diesel and 2 billion liters of jet fuel every year.
+To the south of the Mersey Estuary near Liverpool, the former Shell refinery – one of the largest in the UK – produces 16% of the UK’s road transport fuels, including 3 billion litres of petrol, 4.4 billion litres of diesel and 2 billion litres of jet fuel every year.
 It has also rapidly developed its own retail estate, with 45 outlets in the UK already and plans to open 400 more over the next five years.

 Shell sold the refinery to Essar Oil (UK) in August 2011, just before the 2012 and 2013 downturn in the global oil and gas market.
 Since then, Essar Group has invested significant capital to increase refining capability and boost output.

-Against this background, and with the arrival in March 2017 of new CEO and Director S. Thangapandian, Stanlow 2.0 emerged – an organizational-wide transformation program to make the plant more competitive, efficient and fit for purpose.
-Sloane was initially recruited to shape the change program and to then lead the significant HR aspects as Chief People Officer from 2017.
-“We weren’t efficient – it took us too long to do what we needed to do and labor, third-party contractor and overhead costs were too high, creating unsustainable pressure on our cost base,” he says.
+Against this background, and with the arrival in March 2017 of new CEO and Director S. Thangapandian, Stanlow 2.0 emerged – an organisational-wide transformation programme to make the plant more competitive, efficient and fit for purpose.
+Sloane was initially recruited to shape the change programme and to then lead the significant HR aspects as Chief People Officer from 2017.
+“We weren’t efficient – it took us too long to do what we needed to do and labour, third-party contractor and overhead costs were too high, creating unsustainable pressure on our cost base,” he says.

 “It was clear that we could specify and shape our requirements better to drive greater value from our supply base.
 We also needed to get better control over the execution of our contracts.”